HB (cigarette): History

-HB cigarettes were first brought on the market in 1955 in West Germany.
+HB cigarettes were first brought to the market in 1955 in West Germany.
 The brand was first advertised with the slogan "Eine Filterzigarette, die schmeckt" ("A filter cigarette that tastes good").
-This was an innovation in the German market where filter cigarettes could only achieve a market share of 7.2% at the time of introduction of HB cigarettes; the introduction of HB has significantly accelerated the process towards the filter cigarette.
-The HB cigarettes spread quickly in the German market thanks also to their simple design, on which the brand still build, as young and dynamic and thus attractive to young people.
+This was an innovation to the German market in which most filter cigarettes could only achieve a market share of 7.2% at the time of introduction of HB cigarettes; the introduction of HB has significantly accelerated progress towards the filter cigarette.
+HB brand cigarettes quickly spread in the German market thanks to their simple design, on which the brand still builds on as a modern, dynamic cigarette and has in turn become attractive to young people.

 British American Tobacco was less concerned with young and dynamic people than with simple profits when they bypassed the international trade embargo against Rhodesia in the 1970s and marketed HB there.
 It was an investment that could pay off.
 By the mid-1990s – Rhodesia had long since become independent and was now Zimbabwe – Marlboro had been unable to place itself on the local market of the country, which was still dominated by HB.

 In 2016, BAT reported it had plans to close their factory in Bayreuth and move production to East Europe, most notably Poland, Romania, Hungary or Croatia.
 This would be the first time a German cigarette brand who was always produced in Germany, would move production outside of Germany.
 At its peak, the German factory produced 53 billion cigarettes a year, around one third for the German cigarette trade and the remainder for export, especially to other European countries.
 It is currently unclear if BAT actually moved the production or not, however.